Knowledge base

 Preamble

-- The logs of your email addresses are available for free for the last 20 days.
+- The logs of your email addresses are available free of charge for the last 19 days.

-- Consulting the logs over a longer period is payable:
+- Consulting logs over a longer period is payable:

-View the logs from the Infomaniak Web Mail app
+View logs from the Infomaniak Web Mail app

 Prerequisites